Eco-Flow/pollen-metabarcoding/README.md

 * `--awscli` - path to aws cli installation on host instance.
 * `--s3bucket` - s3 bucket path to use as work directory.

+#### Creating a input sample sheet

+In order to create an input sample sheet in the correct format, you can use the python script in the `bin` directory.
+This has been edited from [nf-core rnaseq] (https://github.com/nf-core/rnaseq/blob/master/bin/fastq_dir_to_samplesheet.py).

+You can use it when all your fastq files are in a single folder and end with `_R1_001.fastq.gz`.

+`python3 fastq_dir_to_samplesheet.py /path/to/fastq/files Input.csv`

+Where `Input.csv` is the name of the file I want to name the samplesheet.

+And `/path/to/fastq/files` is the full path to the folder with your fastq data.

 ## Results

 Once completed, your output directory should be called results (unless you specified another name) and should contain the following directory structure: